AhStayinAlive/-Social-Network-Graph-Application/README.md

 Social Network Graph Application
 This application simulates a social network graph, where users can check their friends list and find connections between any two users.

-# -Compile the Code
+# Compile the Code
 - javac Main.java FileReader.java Record.java PathFinder.java

-# -Run the Application
+# Run the Application
 - java Main

-# -Follow the On-screen Prompts
+# Follow the On-screen Prompts
 - Input the file path containing user data.
 - Choose options from the main menu to interact with the application.
-# -File Format
+# File Format
 The input file should follow the format:
 - First line: Total number of users and total number of connections.
 - Subsequent lines: Pairs of user IDs representing connections.